cointhedev/Coin-s-Tool/README.md

-enjoy
-pls no skid thanks
+enjoy pls no skid thanks also pls give me command ideas for the selfbot (@coin.dev on discord)